Nashville Bombing Could Be A Domestic Terrorist Attack Aimed At Police, Commentator Claims

 Others noted that the style of the bombing was similar to past acts of domestic terrorism.

 “Information on #Nashville explosion still scant, but this ‘intentional’ blast—made via sitting automobile—is chillingly similar to those rare terror attacks in US doing the same: World Trade Center (1993), Oklahoma City bombing (1995).
-Scale of casualties far lower, fortunately,” tweeted Rita Katz of SITE Intelligence Group, an organization that tracks online activity of white supremacist and jihadist organizations.
+Scale of casualties far lower, fortunately,” tweeted Rita Katz of SITE Intelligence Group, an organization that tracks the online activity of white supremacist and jihadist organizations.

 There have been a number of foiled attacks in recent months, including what authorities described as a plot to kidnap Michigan Gov. Gretchen Whitmer by a militia group that accused her of treason.

 Details of the apparent Nashville attack are still emerging, but it appeared that the explosives used were very powerful.
-As WTFV reported, the impact was felt across much of Davidson County, miles from where the incident took place.
-The report noted that President Donald Trump had been briefed on the incident, and both Tennessee Gov. Bill Lee and Nashville Mayor John Cooper released statements saying they were praying for the people injured and were dedicated to finding the person or people responsible.
+According to WTFV, the impact was felt across much of Davidson County, miles from where the incident took place.
+President Donald Trump had reportedly been briefed on the incident, and both Tennessee Gov. Bill Lee and Nashville Mayor John Cooper released statements saying they were praying for the people injured and were dedicated to finding the person or people responsible.